ShahMugdha/Utkrusht-App-UI-Dashboard/replit.md

 - Project migrated from Figma to Replit environment
 - Packages installed and workflow configured
 - Server running on port 5000 with Express and Vite integration
+- Added collapsible right sidebar for Skill Wallet section
+- Implemented responsive layout with smooth transitions

 ## User Preferences
-- None specified yet
+- Prefers collapsible sidebar on the right side

 ## Current Status
-- Migration in progress
+- Migration completed successfully
-- Workflow "Start application" is running successfully
+- Workflow "Start application" is running without errors
 - All required packages are installed
+- Dashboard loads with proper layout and functionality